-The arrest procedure is carried out inaudita altera parte, hence, once the writ is served, time would be best spent seeking the release of the ship and eventually claiming damages for wrongful arrest.
+There is a 5 days deadline to appeal the arrest order.
+The arrest procedure is carried out inaudita altera parte, hence, once the writ is served, time would be best spent seeking the release of the ship.

-23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. What period of time will be granted by the Courts in order for the claimants to take legal action on the merits?